Drug proves effective against virus as economic damage rises

 “The lockdowns to contain the COVID-19 pandemic are taking an unprecedented toll on the European economy,” said Florian Hense, an economist at Berenberg Bank.

-In Paris, aircraft maker Airbus reported a first-quarter loss of 481 million euros ($515 million), laid off t housands of workers and sought billions in loans to pull through the crisis.
+In Paris, aircraft maker Airbus reported a first-quarter loss of 481 million euros ($515 million), laid off thousands of workers and sought billions in loans to pull through the crisis.
+U.S.-based rival Boeing said it is cutting 10% of its workforce and reducing the production rate of commercial jets.

 Italy’s credit rating was lowered in the first downgrade of a major economy as a result of the crisis.
 Its rating stands just one level above junk bond status.
 Italy expects its economy to shrink 8% this year.